 Festival attendance numbers have grown year-on-year, totalling an increase of more than 20,000 visitors since 2012.
 Growing from a three to a four day event the festival has moved to a larger site, added another demonstration theatre and seen a total of 365,000 attend over our nine years together.
 The Christmas market marquee has welcomed thousands of producers and hundreds of different chefs have demonstrated their skills for the crowd.

-Sharp’s Brewery has been principal sponsor for nine years, and we have been able to ensure all other sponsorship packages are filled annually.
+Sharp’s Brewery has been principal sponsor for nine years, and we’ve ensured all other sponsorship packages are filled annually.

 We have achieved a lasting impression on the media, gaining a consistent variety of regional and national coverage.
 Our work with the festival has achieved 1074 pieces of coverage totalling a reach of over 995,000,000.

 Reach in the media